stevebrownlee/classroom-arrays/Review: Iteration.md

 * If the vendor contains the sub-string of "Clothing" place the expense amount in the `clothing` array.
 * If the vendor contains the sub-string of "Movie" place the expense amount in the `entertainment` array.
 * If the vendor contains the sub-string of "Fuel" place the expense amount in the `fuel` array.
-* If the vendor contains the sub-string of "Clothing" place the expense amount in the `clothing` array.
+* If the vendor contains the sub-string of "Utility" place the expense amount in the `utilities` array.
-* If the vendor contains the sub-string of "Clothing" place the expense amount in the `clothing` array.
+* If the vendor contains the sub-string of "Groceries" or the sub-string of "Restaurant" place the expense amount in the `food` array.
-* If the vendor contains the sub-string of "Clothing" place the expense amount in the `clothing` array.
+* If the vendor contains the sub-string of "Lyft" or the sub-string of "Uber" place the expense amount in the `travel` array.
+* If the expense amount is greater than 100.00, place the expense amount in the `clothing` array.

 ### Helpful Hints